XieN-N/iWarpGAN/README.md

 ## Training

-Since this work aims to manipulate the latent space of a Generator, first start with a pre-trained Generator.
+Since this work aims to manipulate the latent space of a Generator, first we start with training a Generator to generate iris images.
 We have utilized stylegan-2 as our backbone network, but you can use any network of your choice.

 ```.bash
 # To obtain stylegan-2 pre-trained on iris datasets: